Sampling: drawing and retention of samples

 The officer is to draw the sample in the presence of the trader or a responsible employee who may also take a sample from the same bulk as the official sample.
 If practical, the oil is to be thoroughly mixed before sampling.
 If the oil cannot be mixed, 3 equal portions from different parts of the oil are to be drawn and mixed before the sample is taken from the mixture.

 Samples are normally to be taken in duplicate and put into 250 ml tins.
-One sample is to be forwarded to LGC.
+One sample is to be forwarded to Eurofins (formerly LGC).

 Samples of composite goods

-An unopened original container is, whenever practical, to be forwarded to the LGC, if the goods are in small or medium sized packages.
+An unopened original container is, whenever practical, to be forwarded to Eurofins, if the goods are in small or medium sized packages.

 Sampling when an offence is suspected